semaphoreci/book-monorepo-cicd/chapters/03-continuous-integration.md

 ![Build job for billing app](./figures/03-go-build1.png)

-Now click on **Run the workflow**.
-Type “master” in Branch and click on **Start**.
+Now click on **run the workflow**.
+Type “master” in Branch and click on **start**.
 Choosing the right branch matters because it affects how commits are calculated.
 We’ll talk about that in a bit.

 ![Run the workflow](./figures/03-run-master.png)